 GUIDED TOURS OF BOCONNOC HOUSE AND GARDENS

-Boconnoc will be opening its doors for guided tours for a number of dates in 2014 to all those interested in learning the fascinating history of this beautiful estate and to explore the house and gardens.
-Dates for 2015 to be confirmed.
+Boconnoc will be opening its doors for guided tours for a number of dates in 2015 to all those interested in learning the fascinating history of this beautiful estate and to explore the house and gardens.
+Tours start at 2pm from the house and include tea.
+The costs are £18 per person and the dates of these are Tuesday 12 and Wednesday 20 May, Tuesday 16 June, 7 July and 15 September.
+To book one of these tours please call 01206 573 948 or email email@example.com.

-You can also book private tours of Boconnoc House for groups of 12 people or more, starting from £18 per person which includes a two hour tour and a cream tea or lunch can be served.
-Please call the estate office on 01208 872 507 to make these arrangements.
+You can also book private tours of Boconnoc House for groups of 12 people or more, starting from £12 per person for a tour of the house and gardens.
+With a cream tea the cost is £18 per person or lunch can be served.
+Please call the estate office on 01208 872 507 to discuss details.

 Boconnoc is the largest park in Cornwall with history dating back to Domesday.
 During the tour you will discover the colourful history including the story of how Boconnoc was bought in 1717 with the proceeds of the Pitt Diamond, by Thomas Pitt, once Governor of Madras.
 The estate is proud of its ties with three Prime Ministers and you will have the chance to see the bedroom King Charles I hid in during the Civil War.